Getting Started With Artificial Lights for Food Photography

 Tip 5: Get a wireless trigger

 Although you are dealing with more gear when you work with artificial lights, you don’t necessarily have to deal with more cables.
-In fact, I don’t recommend using a cable to connect your light to your camera because it limits your ability to move around freely.
+In fact, I don’t recommend using a cable to connect your light to your camera because it limits your ability to move the light around freely.

 Pocket Wizards are a great alternative to cables.
 You simply attach one to your camera, attach the other to your light, set them to the same channel and you’re ready to rock and roll.